travolta11/sii-scolairexpert-api/Readme.md

 - **Maven** : https://maven.apache.org/
 - **Docker** : https://www.docker.com/
 - Your favorite IDE.
 If you don't have any idea :
   * **Intellij** : https://www.jetbrains.com/idea/ (please buy a valid licence, or use community version, or use EAP version)
   * **Eclipse** : https://www.eclipse.org/downloads/eclipse-packages/ (latest version is recommended to support JDK 21)
   * You also need to install **Lombok** on your IDE (by double-clicking on Lombok Maven JAR dependency).

 # Starting dev environment

 To start your dev environment, you need to follow these steps:

 * **Docker containers** :
   * gateway needs these containers to be running to function properly:
     - mysql

 once you have cloned the gateway project, go to the **root folder** and run the command **docker-compose up -d --build**
 * **Mysql**
   *  once your mysql database container is running, you can access either from included cloudBeaver client [http://localhost:3306](http://localhost:3306) and setup connection with the mysql container, or a client of your choice.

 # Starting API server
 wait for all containers to start then start the API server by running in the root folder:

-    mvn clean install:  (to clean existing build folder and install a new version of gateway server) mvn spring-boot:run :  (to run the new installed version)
+    mvn clean install:  (to clean existing build folder and install a new version of gateway server) mvn spring_boot:run :  (to run the new installed version)

 # Git